Picovoice/falcon/binding/android/README.md

 ## Compatibility

-- Android 5.0 (SDK 21+)
+- Android 5.0+ (SDK 21+)

 ## Installation

-Falcon is hosted on Maven Central.
+Falcon can be found on Maven Central.
 To include the package in your Android project, ensure you have included `mavenCentral()` in your top-level `build.gradle` file and then add the following to your app's `build.gradle`: